oclif/oclif.github.io/docs/configuring_your_cli.md

 You can configure the behavior of oclif inside your CLI or plugin's package.json or using an rc file.

-In you use the `package.json`, all of the configuration options should be placed under the `oclif` section.
+If you use the `package.json`, all of the configuration options should be placed under the `oclif` section.
 For example:

 ```json
 {